jsome635/jsome635.github.io/essays/javascript1.md

     ...
   }
 </pre>
 or something similar.
-However, as seen in the solution of the sample WOD, the TA wrote:
+However, as seen in the <a href="https://jsfiddle.net/jsome635/a7LbLzgq/">solution of the sample WOD</a>, the TA wrote:
 <pre>
   for(let food of foodList){
     ...